 The Company believes that it will have sufficient funds to meet its obligations and planned expenditures for the ensuing twelve months as they fall due.
 In assessing whether the going concern assumption contained in the Company's financial statements for the current period is appropriate, the Company takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
-The Company's ability to continue future operations during the next twelve months and beyond such twelve month period is dependent on the Company's ability to secure additional financing, which may be completed in a number of ways including but not limited to, selling equity capital, a combination of strategic partnerships, joint venture arrangements, debt finance, offtake financing, royalty financing and other capital markets alternatives.
-The Company will pursue such additional sources of financing, and while the Company has been successful in securing financing in the past, there can be no assurance it will be able to do so in the future or that these sources of funding or initiatives will be available to the Company.
+The Company's ability to continue future operations during the next twelve months and beyond such twelve month period is dependent on the Company's ability to secure additional financing which may be completed in a number of ways, including but not limited to, selling equity capital, a combination of strategic partnerships, debt finance, offtake financing, royalty financing and other capital markets alternatives.
+Although the Company was successful in raising additional funds in the past, given the current climate, the ability to raise funds has been and may continue to be difficult.
+The Company has been pursuing capital raising options since early 2015 and, to date, has not been successful, although it is in advanced discussions with a party to raise capital with the goal to conclude same in December.
+There can be no assurance that these discussions will be successfully concluded or that, in any event, adequate or sufficient funding will be available to the Company to meet the Company's commitments.